neginmhg/negin.github.io/about.md

 ## About Me

 Hello!
-I’m a passionate software engineer from San Francisco with a strong focus on developing innovative solutions for web applications and cloud infrastructure.
+I’m an experienced software engineer with over 3 years of professional experience from San Francisco with a strong focus on developing innovative solutions for web applications and cloud infrastructure.
 Currently, I work at Chevron, where I have successfully led projects that leverage RESTful APIs, Python, C#, and Azure Functions, significantly enhancing system efficiency and availability.

 ### Professional Experience